 What is the alternative to a pillow top mattress?

-Purchase a decent pocket sprung mattress and purchase a separate 2-3″ deep topper that suits your exact requirements.
+Our advice on Pillowtop mattresses is to instead purchase a decent pocket sprung mattress and then add a separate 2-3″ deep topper that suits your exact requirements.
 A decent mattress protector will keep these two parts together.
-You will the be able to twist, turn and rotate the mattress, and twist, turn and rotate the topper.
+You will then be able to twist, turn and rotate the mattress and the topper separately.
 Thereby getting maximum use out of both of them.

-It is highly probable that the topper part will wear out quicker than the mattress but the replacement cost of the topper will be a lot less than the replacement of an entire mattress.
+It’s with a higher probability that the topper part will wear out quicker than the mattress but the replacement cost of the topper will be a lot less than the replacement of an entire mattress.
 Also, as the mattress will not be taking the brunt of nightly activities it should stay as good as new for considerably longer.
-If you need tailored advice call our small friendly team of experts.
+If you need tailored advice call our small friendly team of experts on 0161 437 4419.